HAZOP Workshop Facilitators

 What is a HAZOP study?

-In its most comprehensive form, a HAZOP makes an interesting use of keyword combinations as a form of forced association.
-For example, in a process plant where the flow of liquids is crucial, the team may use keywords like “no flow”, “reverse flow”, “over flow” & “under flow”.
-The HAZOP facilitator walks the team through each step of the process using the P&ID.
+The HAZOP methodology uses keyword pairs as a brainstorming trigger.
+For a plant processing liquids we may use keywords like “no flow”, “reverse flow” & “over flow”.
+This list is created in advance of the meeting by the client and is documented by the facilitator.
+During the workshop the HAZOP facilitator walks the team through each step of the process using the P&ID.
 At each major step in the process, we review the list of keywords to see if it “triggers” a concern for any member of the team.
-Once we have identified a concern we then address consequences, controls, and actions.
+We then discuss; causes, consequences, safeguards, and actions, for any concerns raised.

 The Risk Matrix